 Due, however to your skilful judgement in manoeuvring the car within inches of the pay point it’s actually impossible to get out so, summoning up your yoga skills, you twist yourself around the car door and pay, while at the same time realising that the vasectomy you had some years earlier would have been unnecessary had you only performed this payment manoeuvre at that time.

 In the event that none of these events are sufficient to ruin your holiday or increase your stress levels enough to require a repatriation under your over-priced insurance policy, you can always try the classic “Let’s borrow my friends brand new car and crash it”.
-This is a rolled gold guarantee for stress for most – a 9 on most scales (regrettably only a 2, for me, since my holidays are such a long sequence of inconceivable disasters that I have got to the “Ah, well, what the fuck stage” when almost anything happens).
+This is a rolled gold guarantee for stress, for most people, of a 9 out of 10, on most scales.
+Regrettably It’s only a 2, for me, since my holidays are such a long sequence of inconceivable disasters that I have got to the “Ah, well, what the fuck” stage when almost anything happens.

 No, I shall be a smart arse and prove that my driving judgement is second to none.
 Sure, of course I can get a Fiat through a gap only just large enough for a motorbike.
 No problem.
 A grinding sound alerts me to the fact that not all is well.
 Never mind, no doubt just a flesh wound.
 I reverse.
 More grinding.

 At this point I notice that a second bollard, that was secretly concealed underground when I last looked, has emerged to deliberately damage Nadine’s car, unseen by me.
 Some sort of revenge for Australia’s role in helping stop French nuclear testing, no doubt.
 I drive on convinced that this will just be a minor scratch